Puebla Mexico an Undiscovered Jewel for American Expats

 "Yes, some neighborhoods are made up completely of expats.
 One is Chipilo, an Italian neighborhood where you can find incredible cheeses and rustic furniture.
 The other is called San Rafael a French neighborhood.
 We have a large number of Lebanese expats and an enormous number of Spanish expats.”

 The moniker for a person from Puebla, "Pipope," was a term I had read was loved by some and hated by others.
-As an expat and amateur street sociologist, I couldn't help but ask César it.
+My Mexican friends roll their eyes and laughed knowingly when I mentioned the term.
+As an expat and amateur street sociologist, I couldn't help but ask César about it.

 "Wow!
 Right to the face!" he laughed.
 "But that's a good question!
 The word has a double meaning.
 It is used to make fun of Poblanos as haughty.
-The translation we like to give is “Pieza Poblana Perfecta,” or “a perfect piece of Poblana” (Unknown to César, this statement happens to be # 15 on the list of “25 Lies Every Poblano Has Told at Least Once In Their Lives” so the word must mean something pretty foul).
+The translation we like to give is “Pieza Poblana Perfecta,” or “a perfect piece of Poblana” (Unknown to César, this statement happens to be # 15 on the Matador Network article’s list of “25 Lies Every Poblano Has Told at Least Once In Their Lives.’
+My Mazatlán friends filled me in on alternative meaning).

 Many regions, particularly Oaxaca, lay claim to the best cuisine in Mexico.
 What may give Puebla the edge is the number of schools of culinary arts based there.
 Many of its graduates decide to stay in town so it's not uncommon to find fabulous food in small, unknown eateries.

-Puebla is particularly well-known for its cemitas (Lie number #5 on the list, "Will you share this cemita with me?
+Puebla is particularly well-known for its cemitas, a sandwich with a type of egg bread (Lie number #5 on the Matador list: "Will you share this cemita with me?
 I can't possibly finish it myself.").
-An ongoing debate for any poblano is who makes the best cemita, a sandwich with a type of egg bread.
+An ongoing debate for any poblano is who makes the best cemita in town.

 Puebla's most famous view